rittermi/LordoftheMeanGirls/README.md

 # LordoftheMeanGirls

+**Summary**
-This work combines the scripts of the first "Lord of the Rings" film with "Mean Girls".
+This work combines the scripts of the first _Lord of the Rings_ film with _Mean Girls_.
 It was using by creating a text file that combined the two scripts which was then run through GPT-2.
 From there, excerpts were taken by calling the prefix of a character's name and a length of at least 5000 to form somewhat of a meaningful new script.
 Passages which did not appear to combine the universes were ignored while those that created anachronisms and interactions between characters of different films were taken as samples.

+**Instructions**
 To run the project, select "LordoftheMeanGirlstraining.ipynb" and run the files.
 When you reach the "Generate Text" step (#13), be sure to include a character from one of the films as a prefix and include at least 5000 words.
-The generation is most successful when using a Lord of the Ring's character and Merry received the most mixing of any of the prefixes.
+The generation is most successful when using a _Lord of the Ring_'s character and Merry received the most mixing of any of the prefixes.

-Sample Output:
+**Sample Output:**
 Gandalf: (rises) Do you not understand that while we bicker among ourselves, Sauron’s power grows?!
 None can escape it!

 Man: You’ll all be destroyed!